Cryptocurrency prices today: Check rates of Bitcoin, Ethereum, Solana, Tether

 Top 5 gainers of the day

 A stablecoin is an extremely low volatile cryptocurrency.
 Its value is tied to a physical asset like fiat currency or gold.
-Talking about some of the prominent tokens, Tether, USD Coin, and Binance USD are trading at $1 (flat), $1 (flat), and $0.99 (down 0.1%), respectively.
-Terra Classic is listed at $0.00011 (up 9.99%).
+Talking about some of the prominent tokens, Tether, USD Coin, and Binance USD are trading at $1 (flat), $1 (up 0.1%), and $1 (flat), respectively.
+Terra Classic is listed at $0.00011 (down 3.73%).

-Looking at the traffic, liquidity, trading volumes, and confidence in the legitimacy of trading volumes, the top three cryptocurrency spot exchanges are Binance, Coinbase Exchange, and Kraken.
-Binance and Coinbase Exchange recorded a 24-hour volume of $6.36 billion (up 53.47%) and $0.82 billion (up 75.42%), respectively.
-Kraken saw a volume of $0.27 billion, which is up 75.82% from yesterday.
+Based on the traffic, trading volumes, liquidity, and confidence in the legitimacy of trading volumes, the top three cryptocurrency spot exchanges are Binance, Coinbase Exchange, and Kraken, Binance and Coinbase Exchange had a 24-hour volume of $7.63 billion (down 25.35%) and $0.94 billion (down 25.57%), respectively.
+Kraken's volume was $0.45 billion, which is down 2.24% from yesterday.

 Here are the top 5 NFT tokens for today